shawn-makes-stuff/antisocial-media/README.md

 # antisocial-media
-This is essentially a personal page with support for things like sharing photos, video links, text posts, and so on.
-Python in the backend.
+This is essentially a simple social media page with support for things like sharing photos, video links, text posts, and so on.

-Install requirements, set password in:
-terminal (windows)
-$env:ADMIN_SECRET='change-me'
-bash (linux)
-export ADMIN_SECRET='change-me'
+Python in the backend, log in with discord to make comments and posts.

+Install requirements:
+Configure a discord application and set up oauth.
+Configure client id, client secret, and redirect URL there.
+You will also need to enable the "identify" scope.

+Once you have configured your discord app, set enviroment variables accordingly:
+setx DISCORD_CLIENT_ID "x"
+setx DISCORD_CLIENT_SECRET "x"
+setx DISCORD_REDIRECT_URI "http://localhost:5173/callback" //localhost is default, you will change this for your domain
-Run server.py
+python server.py

-Navigate to localhost:5173/admin
-configure password in the Auth section (no changes will be saved if this is incorrect or not set)
-edit user details or create posts
+Once you have successfully run the application and logged in with discord, locate your user in users.json
+Change your user to is_admin true. //this will give your user access to the admin panel with various page settings